FOUNDATION

 up to make nine albums.
 That seemed too much."[38]

-But there was still the Some Bizarre-project.
-But as Miller also had some connections to Stevo finally both projects were done.
-End of 1980 DM recorded Photographic for the Some Bizarre Album - with Daniel Miller as the producer.
-The band set up their equipment in the studio and ran through some of their tracks live to choose Photographic finally.
-It was recorded and mixed within one day.
+There was still the Some Bizarre-project, but as Miller also had some connections to Stevo, both projects were fulfilled in the end.
+At the end of 1980 DM recorded Photographic for the Some Bizarre Album - with Daniel Miller as producer.
+The band set up their equipment in the studio, and ran through some of their live tracks, finally selecting Photographic.
+It was recorded and mixed in a day.

 References: